kaneoriley/crate/README.md

 }
 ```

+If you would like to run a newer version you can change the version number to `-SNAPSHOT` for the latest master
+branch, or a specific commit hash if you need an exact version.
+That's the beauty of JitPack.

-3. Apply plugin to your application or library project:
+ * Apply the plugin to your application or library project:

 ```gradle
 apply plugin: 'com.android.application' || apply plugin: 'com.android.library'
 apply plugin: 'me.oriley.crate-plugin'
 ```

+Now just perform a gradle sync and you're done.
+You can now access `Crate` (package name will be the same as your application/library).